-This is where the entrance to Santa’s Grotto is.
-The big guy wasn’t around when I went to visit but it all seems very open.
-Unless I missed it completely (which is possible) it seemed as if he would just be sitting in the middle of this section.
-If anyone has actually been to the grotto I’d appreciate it if you’d let me know what the deal is.
-It’s £11.99 per child for the Grotto (at Dobbies Wendover that includes the winder wonderland walk-through but I don’t know if they have them one other branches).
+It’s £12 per child for the Grotto (at Dobbies Wendover that includes the winder wonderland walk-through but I don’t know if they have them one other branches).
+Slots must be pre-booked online.
 You can also buy various photo packages.
 It looks like you get fairly decent presents.
 Again, if anyone has been I’d really appreciate your opinion on the quality of the present.
-You really should book online to guarantee entry.
-Here’s the link to their website.

 How long was our visit?